-Reference and Title Policy L1 : Protection of Locally Significant Views proposals within mapped in Figure their scale and nature, development the shaded arcs of the views below, 3.9, should be designed in a way that locally significant view or views PMLV01 from Main Street [A268] opposite Old Winders looking north across the Rother Valley PMLV02 from the fields above Sharvels Farm on PRoW PSM/8/2 looking north across the Rother Valley towards Wittersham PMLV03 from School Lane at Bushy looking north west towards Flackley Ash and beyond PMLV04 from PRoW PSM/22/1 looking east PMLV05 from the fields behind the Church on PRoW PSM/24/3 looking north towards Wittersham PMLV06 from Church Lane looking south towards Fairlight and Hastings PMLV07 from Clayton Farm on PRoW PSM/32/4 south/south looking east towards Rye and the sea PMLV08 from Tillingham farm on PRoW PSM/30/5 looking south across the valley to Udimore these view arcs integrate views pposals in parts of the parish beyond should identify and, where possible, across the High Weald, in particular be enjoyed by the general public.
-L2 : Protection of Habitats and retention of h habitats listed in together with the Development pr posals must safeguard the future health abitats in the parish, particularly priority Table 3.1 and shown in Figure 3.10 e associated habitat network zones. oposals which would unacceptably ure health and retention of habitats will
+Reference and Title Policy L1 : Protection of Locally Significant Views As appropriate to their scale and nature, development proposals within the arcs of the views below, mapped in Figure 3.9, should be designed in a way that safeguards and, if necessary, mitigates any detrimental impacts on the locally significant view or views concerned : PMLV01 from Main Street [A268] opposite Old Winders looking north across the Rother Valley PMLV02 from the fields above Sharvels Fa on PRoW PSM/8/2 looking no across the Rother Valley towar Wittersham PMLV03 from School Lane at Bushy looking north west towards Flackley Ash and beyond PMLV04 from PRoW PSM/22/1 looking east PMLV05 from the fields behind the Church on PRoW PSM/24/3 looking north towards Wittersham PMLV06 from Church Lane looking sout towards Fairlight and Hastings PMLV07 from Clayton Farm on PRoW PSM/32/4 south/south looking eas towards Rye and the sea PMLV08 from Tillingham farm on PRoW PSM/30/5 looking south across the valley to Udimore these view arcs integrate views oposals in parts of the parish beyond should identify and, where possible, across the High Weald, in particular be enjoyed by the general public.
+L2 : Protection of Habitats Development proposals must safeguard the future health and retention of wild-life rich habitats in the parish, particularly priority habitats listed in Table 3.1 and shown in Figure 3.10 together with the associated habitat network zones.
+Development proposals which would unacceptably impact on the future health and retention of habitats will not be supported.

 L3 : Protection of Trees and Woodland Development proposals must safeguard the future health and retention of ancient woodland, protected trees and ancient or veteran trees and seek to encourage the creation or extension of woodland habitat networks.
-Development proposals which would unacceptably impact on the future health and retention of ancient woodland, protected trees and veteran or ancient trees will not be supported.
-L4: Protection of Biodiversity All development must contribute to a 15% net gain in biodiversity within the development site or offset within the parish as required by and measured in accordance with the Environment Act of 2021.
-Should Rother subsequently introduce a higher biodiversity net gain requirement then that higher value shall apply.
-Householder applications and permitted development do not have to seek to achieve this level of biodiversity net gain.
-Development proposals which do not comply with this policy will not be supported.
-Planning applications must be accompanied by a biodiversity net gain report setting out the baseline and proposed method of achieving the gain.
-Proposals to use parish land as a biodiversity net gain host for other locations will be supported provided that they comply with all other policies in this Plan.
-L5 : Protection of Local Green Space The Plan designates the following local green spaces, also shown in Figure 3.12: PMGS01 Recreation Ground and Play Area PMGS02 Maltings Allotments PMGS03 Old Bowling Green PMGS04 Church Grounds PMGS05 Brickfield Green PMGS06 Cock Pond PMGS07 Park View Green Development proposals within the designated local green spaces will not be supported except as permitted by the NPPF regulations with respect to proposals in the Green Belt.
+Development proposals which would unacceptably impact on the future health and retention of ancient woodland, protected trees and veteran or ancient trees will not be supported except where there are wholly exceptional reasons and a suitable compensation strategy exists.

+L4 : Protection of Local Green Space The Plan designates the following local green spaces, also shown in Figure 3.12 :

+PMGS01 Recreation Ground and Play Area

+PMGS02 Maltings Allotments

+PMGS03 Old Bowling Green

+PMGS04 Church Grounds

+PMGS05 Brickfield Green

+PMGS06 Cock Pond

+PMGS07 Park View Green

+Development proposals within the designated local green spaces will not be supported except as permitted by paragraph 103 of the NPPF with respect to proposals in the Green Belt.

+L5 : Retain and Improve Public Access the Green Belt.
+The provision of green infrastructure is supported for all development.
+Where green infrastructure cannot be included on site, offsite provision that will improve connectivity throughout the parish will be preferred including traffic free routes and improvements to local public access networks, with particular consideration to the historic routeways as shown in Figure 3.7.
+Contributions to the improvement and development of routes to improve the connectivity of the village, especially safe routes to the school, Jempson campus and the Memorial Hall, will be particularly supported.